Light-cone like spreading of single-particle correlations in the Bose-Hubbard model after a quantum quench in the strong coupling regime: Abstract

 \section{Abstract}

-We study correlations in space and time after a quantum quench in the Bose Hubbard model.
-We obtain a two particle irreducible effective action within the Schwinger-Keldysh formalism that allows us to study dynamics in both the superfluid and Mott insulating phases.
-We derive equations of motion for both the superfluid order parameter and two-point correlation functions.
-We discuss the numerical solutions of these equations and calculate the quasimomentum distribution for quenches in the Mott phase.
-We demonstrate light-cone like spreading of correlations in the Mott phase in both one and two dimensions and calculate the propagation velocity in each dimension.
+We study the spreading of correlations in space and time after a quantum quench in the Bose Hubbard model.
+We derive equations of motion for the single-particle Green's function within the contour-time formalism, allowing us to study dynamics in the strong coupling regime.
+We discuss the numerical solutions of these equations and calculate the single-particle density matrix for quenches in the Mott phase.
+We demonstrate light-cone like spreading of correlations in the Mott phase in one, two, and three dimensions and calculate propagation velocities in each dimension.